Taxon: Hierarchical Tax Code Prediction with Semantically Aligned LLM Expert Guidance: Methodology

 \paragraph{Feature Encoding} The textual features (\textit{title} and \textit{category}) are processed through a pre-trained text encoder such as BERT~\cite{devlin2018bert}, TextCNN~\cite{kim2014conv}, or XLNet~\cite{yang2019xlnet}, which captures contextual semantics in a latent representation.
 Structured features are mapped to learnable embeddings and represented as one-hot vectors to preserve their categorical distinctions.
 The encoded text representation and structured embeddings are concatenated into a unified feature vector, forming a comprehensive representation of each product that combines semantic meaning with business context.

 \paragraph{Hierarchical Feature-Gating MoE} The concatenated feature vector serves as the input to a hierarchy of feature-gating MoE modules, where each module corresponds to one level in the tax code taxonomy.
-Given that the official taxonomy contains ten levels, we deploy ten MoE modules in parallel, each responsible for predicting labels within its respective level.
-The gating network of each MoE is trained to generate routing weights from the structured one-hot features, guiding the input representation toward the most relevant experts.
+Given that the official taxonomy contains ten levels, we deploy ten MoE modules in parallel, each contains eight experts and is responsible for predicting labels within its respective level.
 Each expert specializes in a subset of product types or hierarchical levels, enabling the overall model to capture level-specific dependencies while maintaining scalability across a large label space.
+The gating network of each MoE is trained to generate routing weights from the structured one-hot features and produces a softmax distribution over experts, guiding the input representation toward the most relevant ones.
+All expert and gate parameters are initialized with Xavier initialization, and optimized end-to-end via backpropagation.

 \paragraph{Final Prediction} Since the hierarchical MoE produces multiple predictions across taxonomy levels, a selection strategy is applied to determine the final output.
 The framework first prioritizes leaf-level predictions with the highest confidence, as leaf nodes represent the most specific tax codes.
 If no confident leaf prediction exists, the model selects the deepest valid node along the predicted path with the highest probability score.
 This strategy ensures that the final output adheres to the hierarchical taxonomy, maintaining logical path consistency while preserving robustness against uncertain or incomplete predictions.